The Value of Design

 And it almost never begins when we think it should.

-We may mistake it for a final flourish, a touch at the end.
-But for me, design is the quiet backbone—the force shaping how we think, connect, and move through the world.
+We mistake it for a final flourish — something added at the end, once the real work is done.
+But design is the quiet backbone.
+The force shaping how we think, connect, and move through the world before we've noticed it's there.

-What I keep returning to is this: design connects.
-It links us to each other, to places, to histories we carry, and to futures we haven’t yet imagined.
+Design connects.
+It links us to each other, to places, to histories we carry, and to futures we haven't yet imagined.
+That's what makes it worth taking seriously — not as a service, but as a way of thinking.